Z1proW/QoLPlugin/README.md

   (all changes can be disabled in the config.yml file)
 * Grow vines with bone meal or vines
 * edit signs with right click
+* edit armorstand pose with sneak + right click (such as on Legacy console)
 ---
 * bread and book crafts are now shapeless (no need for a crafting table anymore)
 * Custom furnace recipes